 miniature muffin tin

-Growing up I watched as my father used a mortar and pestle to grind and blend spices and aromatics into heady concoctions.
+Mortar and Pestle: Growing up, I watched as my father used a mortar and pestle to grind and blend spices and aromatics into heady concoctions.
 I learned by watching.
 There is something to be said for the essence of spices and herbs releasing into an aromatic paste.
-Obviously, times have changed but I still prefer to use my mortar and pestle and quite often.
+Obviously, times have changed but I still prefer to use my mortar and pestle, and quite often.
 My first one, a wedding gift from my father, was made of wood.
 Today, I have a collection of them made up of his and my wooden ones, and an array of ceramic, stone and iron ones.
 However, if you don’t have one, use your food processor to pulsate the paste.
 The result will be close but in my opinion, food processors cut the spices and herbs where grinding and pounding with the mortar and pestle fully releases their character.

 Small plastic, glass or ceramic cups or other for prepping

 9-inch spring form pan